PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 - Host 1-hour office hour block each week

-- Grade asynchronously one problem/sub-problem (~3-6 hours for each assignment; there are 4+1 assignments in total throughout the semester) for the entire class.
+- Grade asynchronously one problem/sub-problem (~4-6 hours for each assignment; there are 4+1 assignments in total throughout the semester) for the entire class.

 - Responsible for regrade requests after the grades are released (0-3 hours for each assignment; really depends on how many issues we may have).

-- Help with answer questions on Ed together together with graduate TAs
+- Help with answer questions on Ed together with graduate TAs

 **Requirements:**